thepanacealab/covid19_twitter/README.md

 07/04/21 Version 69 of the dataset.
 We have reached the 1.2 billion tweets milestone.
 Daily data has been added for 7/3, 7/2, 7/1, and 6/30.
 Dailies update frequency will change to once a week on Wednesdays.

 06/30/21 Daily data (under the /dailies/ folder) has been added for 6/27, 6/28, and 6/29, note that some tweets will bleed into the following day due to different timezones captured.

-06/27/21 Version 68 of the dataset.
-We have reached the 1.1 billion tweets milestone.
-Daily data has been added for 6/26, 6/25, 6/24, 6/23, and 6/22.
-Dailies update frequency will change to once a week on Wednesdays.

-06/22/21 Daily data (under the /dailies/ folder) has been added for 6/21 and 6/20, note that some tweets will bleed into the following day due to different timezones captured.

-06/20/21 Version 67 of the dataset.
-We have reached the 1.1 billion tweets milestone.
-Daily data has been added for 6/19, 6/18, and 6/17.

-06/17/21 Daily data (under the /dailies/ folder) has been added for 6/16 and 6/15, note that some tweets will bleed into the following day due to different timezones captured.

-06/15/21 Daily data (under the /dailies/ folder) has been added for 6/14 and 6/13, note that some tweets will bleed into the following day due to different timezones captured.

-06/13/21 Version 66 of the dataset.
-We have reached the 1.1 billion tweets milestone.
-Daily data has been added for 6/12, 6/11, and 6/10.

-06/10/21 Daily data (under the /dailies/ folder) has been added for 6/09 and 6/08, note that some tweets will bleed into the following day due to different timezones captured.

-06/08/21 Daily data (under the /dailies/ folder) has been added for 6/07 and 6/06, note that some tweets will bleed into the following day due to different timezones captured.

 # Covid-19 Twitter chatter dataset for scientific use